sborms/econometrics-meets-sentiment/docs/links.md

 See [here](https://skymind.ai/wiki/open-datasets) for an open--source textual, audio and visual data repository.

-See [here](http://newsdiffs.org) for a ``live" news database.
+See [here](http://newsdiffs.org) for a "live" news database.

 ### Facial analysis

-See https://plus-sensing.omron.com/technology for the OKAO software.
+See [here](https://plus-sensing.omron.com/technology) for the OKAO software.

-See https://www.luxand.com/facesdk for the Luxand FaceSDK software.
+See [here](https://www.luxand.com/facesdk) for the Luxand FaceSDK software.

 ### Textual analysis

-See [here](https://CRAN.R-project.org/view=NaturalLanguageProcessing) for CRAN's Task View ``NaturalLanguageProcessing".
+See [here](https://CRAN.R-project.org/view=NaturalLanguageProcessing) for CRAN's Task View "NaturalLanguageProcessing".

 See [here](https://quanteda.io/articles/pkgdown/comparison.html) for a comparison of textual analysis functionalities in R and Python.